la10736/rstest/README.md

 }
 ```

-Moreover you can use `rstest` to implement table-based tests.
-You must indicate the arguments that you want use in your cases and
-provide them for each case you want to test.
+You can also inject values in some other way.
+For instance you can
+create a set of test by simply indicate the injected values for each

-`rstest` generates an independent test for each case.
+case: `rstest` will generate a test for each case.

 ```rust
 use rstest::rstest;